Oil Scouts – Oil Patch Detectives

 Seminole Oil Boom

 Many oil and natural gas discoveries followed the Indian Territory’s first oil well drilled at Bartlesville in 1897, and especially after statehood came a decade later.
-None of the state’s 1920s oilfields compared to the economic impact of the greater area Seminole oil boom.
+None of Oklahoma’s 1920s oilfields compared to the economic impact of the greater area Seminole oil boom.

 Although oil from the 1897 discovery in Indian Territory could not get to refineries for two years (lacking transportation infrastructure), the first Oklahoma oil well brought a surge in exploratory drilling.